eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

         break; // the shutdown trigger must have set this and we leave the loop }

-    // No shutdown requested, hence we know which the only attached subscriber should have data.
+    // No shutdown requested, hence we know the only attached subscriber should have data.

     // Consume a sample
     subscriber.take()